 Foundry ensures services are safe for the young people who access them, using a trauma-informed and strengths-based approach to engagement, assessment, and care.
 Foundry's Integrated Stepped Care Model (ISCM), described on page 29, brings best practices together in a logical and effective manner, mapping out evidence-informed interventions to the needs and wants of the young person seeking mental health and substance use services.
 Other evidence-based services at Foundry include Solution-Focused Brief Therapy, Cognitive Behavioural Therapy, Motivational Interviewing, and Emotion-Focused Family Therapy.
-Additionally, a rigorous evaluation of Foundry's integrated service model and network of centres was commissioned to ensure Foundry and its services were achieving effective and positive outcomes.
+Additionally, a rigorous evaluation of Foundry's integrated services were achieving effective and positive outcomes.
 Click the following links to download Foundry's Proof of Concept and Developmental Evaluation reports.